floragunncom/search-guard-helm/README.md

 helm install --name sg-elk sg-helm/sg-helm --version 6.5.4-24.0-17.0-beta1
 ```
 Please refer to the [Helm Documentation](https://github.com/helm/helm/blob/master/docs/helm/helm_install.md) on how to override the chart default
 settings.
+See `sg-helm/values.yaml` for the documented set of settings you can override.

 ### Deploy via GitHub

-Optionally read the comments in values.yaml and customize them to suit your needs.
+Optionally read the comments in `sg-helm/values.yaml` and customize them to suit your needs.

 ```
 $ git clone https://github.com/floragunncom/search-guard-helm.git